TestingDigitalAutomation/ProgressiveWebApp-Example/README.md

   - Test case from : [Progressive Web App Checklist]
   - Real Devices!.
-  - Easely scallable, with Ressource to use as you want.
+  - Easely scallable, with ressources to use as you want.

 # Workspace